gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 }

 ```
-Nothing particular here the code is pretty straightforward.
+Nothing particular here; the code is pretty straightforward.

-To really upload the files on Dropbox I lean on the amazing Dropbox API and in particular I used this one: [file upload](https://www.dropbox.com/developers/documentation/http/documentation#files-upload).
+To really upload the files on Dropbox, I lean on the amazing Dropbox API and, in particular, I used this one: [file upload](https://www.dropbox.com/developers/documentation/http/documentation#files-upload).

-Here's the piece of code that call that API:
+Here's the piece of code that calls the API:

 ```javascript
 function uploadFileToDropbox(file, path) {